 In this section, we introduce the model that we will fit to U.S. data.
-The model is based on Bianchi and Melosi (2017) and it is obtained by augmenting a prototypical New Keynesian model with a fiscal block and a discrete shock that can push the economy to the zero lower bound (ZLB).
+The model is based on Bianchi and Melosi (2017) and it is obtained by augmenting a prototypical New Keynesian model with a fiscal block and a discrete shock that can push the economy to the ZLB.
 With respect to the original specification in Bianchi and Melosi (2017), we make an important extension: We allow for the possibility of a change in agents' beliefs about the exit strategy from the ZLB.
-This idea is modelled by allowing for two ZLB regimes that are characterized by the same policy behavior, but differ in terms of the probability of moving to a Fiscally-led policy mix.
+This idea is modeled by allowing for two ZLB regimes that are characterized by the same policy behavior, but differ in terms of the probability of moving to a fiscally-led policy mix.

-2.1 A New Keynesian model
+2.1 A New Keynesian Model